 We at Milla Rose are strong advocates for dried flowers.
-Today, we’ll be showing you how to correctly take care of dried flowers to ensure you get the very most out of your gorgeous arrangement.
+Today, we’ll be telling you how to correctly take care of dried flowers to ensure you get the very most out of your gorgeous arrangement.

-- Avoid displaying them in humid environments
+- Avoid placing them in humid environments

 - Do not water them

-- Keep them out of direct sunlight and bright light
+- Keep them out of direct sunlight

 - Avoid exposure to direct air-conditioning or heating